How to handle feelings of guilt

 Apologise

-If you identified why you are feeling guilty you could start by apologising to the person who you think you wronged.
-Depending on how bad the issue was they might not accept your apology straight away.
-They might need time to think about it, or want to see you making amends and trying to fix the problem.
+If you have identified that you are feeling healthy guilt and understand why, you could start by apologising to the person who you think you wronged.
+Depending on how bad the issue was, they might not accept your apology straight away.
+They might need time to reflect, see you making amends and or trying to resolve the problem.

 Try to fix the problem

-This might be simple but in some cases you might need help fixing the problem.
+Not all problems can be resolved, and it is not always within our power to “fix” things.
+However, in cases where a resolution seems possible, consider doing what you can to improve the situation.
 You may need to ask the person who you have wronged for help.
-This can be daunting but in the long run it is better because you can avoid making the problem worse.
+This can be daunting, but in the long run, asking how you can help can avoid making the problem worse.
 A friend or family member who knows about the situation might also be able to offer advice.

 Accept it

-Recognise that you made a mistake and that you have done all you can do to fix it.
+Recognise that you made a mistake and that you have done all you can to resolve the issue.
 Accept that it might take a while for things to go back to normal with the person you have wronged.
 If you can show them you are sorry and give them time to process this, they will hopefully forgive you.

 Learn from it

-To learn more about conflict in relationships have a look at our article Dealing with conflicts and fights in relationships.
+Read more about dealing with conflicts and fights in relationships.

-What to do if your feelings of guilt are out of control
+What to do if your feelings of guilt are persistent

 If you are experiencing a lot of unhealthy guilt and are struggling to handle it, here are some things you could do: